About Ben Bagdikian

 Bagdikian's career began in 1941 as a cub reporter for the Springfield Morning Union.
 After serving in World War II, he moved to Rhode Island to write at the Providence Journal.
 He covered some of the most important stories of the 1950s and early 1960s for the Journal, including the Little Rock school integration confrontation and the Suez Crisis.

 In the 1960s he left daily reporting to do longer pieces for national magazines on politics, poverty, and the civil rights movement.
 In 1970, he became an assistant managing editor at the Washington Post, where he helped break the Pentagon Papers story.
 He also began to delve more deeply into the changing structure of the media business in the 1970s, which led to his 1983 book, The Media Monopoly.
 This seminal analysis of the impact of media consolidation on the independence and quality of American journalism has since gone through seven editions.

 In the mid-1970s, Ben joined the faculty of UC-Berkeley's Graduate School of Journalism, where he was named dean in 1985.
-Although he officially retired from Berkeley in 1991, Ben has continued to be involved in a wide range of journalism and nonprofit social change projects up until the end of his life.
+Although he officially retired from Berkeley in 1991, Ben continued to be involved in a wide range of journalism and nonprofit social change projects up until the end of his life.
 He passed away on March 11, 2016.
 We published this tribute shortly after.